asxce-95/ns-3-dev-git/src/aqm-eval-suite/doc/aqm-eval-suite.rst

   :cpp:class:`OnOffApplication`: in which a socket is created and the application is started only after its parameters are configured.

-* class :cpp:class:`EvalTimestampTag`: This is a subclass of :cpp:class:`Tag`: and has been developed to fetch the queue delay information from :cpp:class:`QueueDisc`:.
-  When a packet is enqueued by the QueueDisc, this tag is added with a timestamp (as the enqueue time) and when the packet is dequeued, the queue delay is computed as the difference between the dequeue time and the enqueue time.

 Helper
 ======